ronf/asyncssh/docs/api.rst

 the channels is managed automatically by AsyncSSH whenever new connections are opened, so custom session objects are not required.

+Dynamic TCP port forwarding can be set up by calling :meth:`forward_socks()
+<SSHClientConnection.forward_socks>`.
+The SOCKS listener set up by
+AsyncSSH on the requested port accepts SOCKS connect requests and is compatible with SOCKS versions 4, 4a, and 5.

 When an SSH server receives a new connection and authentication is successful, handlers such as :meth:`session_requested() <SSHServer.session_requested>`, :meth:`connection_requested() <SSHServer.connection_requested>`,